Teresa of Avila: Interior Castle: Fifth Mansions: Chapter One

 - They don’t believe in God’s power.

-- They don’t experience spiritual favors.
-Their lack of faith “has closed the door fast against receiving them.”
+- They don’t experience God or his spiritual “favors”.
+Their lack of faith “has closed the door to receiving them.”

 - They apply theology without wisdom.

-My friend Nick was reading a book.
+Many years ago, my friend Nick was reading a book.
 As part of his reading and meditating, God changed his life.
-He gained freedom from addictions that controlled him for years.
-He shared this with one of his professors at the Christian college he attended.
+He gained freedom from the addictions that controlled him for years.
+He shared this experience with one of his professors at the Christian college he attended.
 His professor explained why this book was “bad theology”.
 Nick abandoned his book and went “safely” back to his addictions and unhappiness.
 Now Nick teaches others how to be unhappy.